 The following chart shows the bonus associated with characteristic scores.
 These bonuses and penalties are applied to the die rolls of all opposed tests.

 |Raw Score (%)||Modifier|

 Whenever characters interact with their environment in ways that are not directly opposed by another living entity, the DM might have the player roll a characteristic check to see if the attempt succeeds or not.
 For example, if your character wants to walk across a slippery, rain-soaked log to cross a deep ravine, the DM might have you make an agility check.
 To do this, roll percentile dice.
 If the result is equal to or lower than your agility raw score, you succeed.
 Roll higher, and you fall off the log into the ravine below.

 Most of the conflict in Exterminis: Reign of Destruction centers around opposing rolls.
 For example, to attack someone with a weapon, the attacker rolls their Weapon Attack dice, and the defender rolls their Weapon Defense dice.
 The highest total “wins” the contest.
-If the attacker rolls higher, then a hit is scored and damage is rolled.
+In combat, if the attacker rolls higher, then a hit is scored and damage is rolled.
 However, if the defender rolls higher, the attack misses.
-Ties are always given to the defender, but players may spend one karma point to win a tie, if they so desire.
+Ties are always given to the defender, but players may spend one karma point to win a tie against a NPC or monster (but not another player), if they so desire.